-SPRUFB3 - TMS320DM35x Digital Media System-on-Chip (DMSoC) ARM Subsystem Reference Guide This document describes the ARM Subsystem in the TMS320DM35x Digital Media System-on-Chip (DMSoC).
+SPRUE14 - TMS320DM644x DMSoC ARM Subsystem Reference Guide.
+Describes the ARM subsystem in the TMS320DM644x Digital Media System-on-Chip (DMSoC).
 The ARM subsystem is designed to give the ARM926EJ-S (ARM9) master control of the device.
-In general, the ARM is responsible for configuration and control of the device; including the components of the ARM Subsystem, the peripherals, and the external memories.
+In general, the ARM is responsible for configuration and control of the device; including the DSP subsystem, the video processing subsystem, and a majority of the peripherals and external memories.